CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

 {{%notice info%}}

-The cURL `-k` flag is necessary when the server uses a self-signed certificate.
-This is the default configuration (see the [Security section](#src-8366312_HTTPAPI-security)).
-To display the response headers, include the `-D` flag in the command.
+cURL’s `-k` flag is necessary when the server uses a self-signed certificate.
+This is the default configuration (see the [Security section](#src-8362591_HTTPAPI-security)).
+To display the response headers, include `-D` flag in the command.

 {{%/notice%}}